Holomorphic curves in exploded manifolds: Kuranishi structure: Abstract

 \section{Abstract}

-This paper constructs a concrete kind of Kuranishi structure for the moduli stack of holomorphic curves in an exploded manifolds.
-This Kuranishi structure is embedded inside a moduli stack of $\C\infty1$ curves in order to avoid technicalities which arise when working with abstract Kuranishi structures.
+This paper constructs a Kuranishi structure for the moduli stack of holomorphic curves in exploded manifolds.
+To avoid some technicalities of abstract Kuranishi structures, we embed our Kuranishi structure inside an ambient moduli stack of not-necessarily-holomorphic curves.
 The construction also works for the moduli stack of holomorphic curves in any compact symplectic manifold.